St Marys, Tasmania: Tourism

 St Marys is close to several local attractions, including a trail to the top of St Patricks Head, or the more accessible South Sister Peak, which have forest and coastal views.
 There are also views from Elephant Pass.

 The Coalminers' Heritage Wall and Heritage Walk at the tiny settlement of Cornwall is a monument to the miners who hand-tunnelled a coal mine beneath the Mount Nicholas Range.

 Tourists also visit the nearby waterfalls, fish at Lake Leake or go bushwalking in Douglas Apsley National Park.

 Christ Church is an unusual little church standing in the middle of fields a few kilometres to the west of St Marys.
 The church was built in 1847 and was connected with the large property, 'Cullenswood', which was established in the late 1820s by Robert Vincent Legge who arrived in Van Diemen's Land in 1827.
 The main residence, 'Cullenswood', was built in 1845 and is located on Cornwall Road off the Esk Main Road.
 It is a two-storey rubblestone Georgian building with a columned verandah and iron-hipped roof.
 It is not open for inspection.

+There is a camel farm in St. Marys that offers interactions with camels, a museum and other activities.

 In December 2006, bushfires ravaged the nearby area.